FEMA Map Modernization Process

 View the Maps

-To view the maps for Upper Merion Township and to see how these maps affect your property, Click Here.
+View the maps for Upper Merion Township and see how these maps affect your property.
 Instructions on how to navigate the map can be found in the details tab in the upper left corner of the application.

 Questions regarding the maps can be directed to FEMA’s Map Information exchange directly at 1-877-336-2627.

-Additionally, the maps and base flood elevation profiles can be viewed in the map room in the Public Works Department during normal business hours, Monday-Thursday 8:00am-5:45pm.
+Additionally, the maps and base flood elevation profiles can be viewed in the map room in the Public Works Department during normal business hours, Monday – Friday, 8:15AM to 5:00PM.

 Letter of Map Amendment